bryanschmidty/openai-codex-setupscript/README.md

 # OpenAI Codex JSON-Driven Setup Script Runner

-> A single-file Bash + JSON setup runner built specifically for OpenAI Codex’s single-textarea environment.
+A single-file Bash + JSON setup runner built specifically for OpenAI Codex’s single-textarea environment.
+Created to mute the noise of traditional setup scripts—displaying only section headers by default and revealing full details only when a step fails.

 ## Overview